Siddharth-Chandel/Conversational-AI/README.md

 ---

 ## 📄 Documentation
-For a detailed explanation of the project, model architecture, and results, refer to the (Improving Conversational AI.pdf)[/] file.
+For a detailed explanation of the project, model architecture, and results, refer to the [Improving Conversational AI.pdf](https://github.com/Siddharth-Chandel/Conversational-AI/blob/main/Improving%20Conversational%20AI.pdf) file.

 ---